kolibril13/okapi/hi2.md

-Blender for scientific animation
+# Blender for Scientific Animation

 This course is an introduction to the software Blender.
-Blender is a general purpose 3D animation software used mostly for art, object mesh generation etc. However there is a growing community using Blender to create scientific visualizations and animations.
-This course will cover both an introduction to the software and an introduction to scientific extensions:
+Blender is a general purpose 3D animation tool, mostly used in art and for object mesh generation.
+However there is a growing community using Blender to create scientific visualizations and animations.

-Day 1: Blender basics: materials, shading, node systems, asset management, and animation with keyframes.
+The course covers both a general introduction to Blender and an introduction to scientific extensions.

+---

+## Course Schedule

+**Day 1 – Blender Basics**
+- Blender UI Navigation
+- Mesh manipulation
+- Node systems (Shader nNdes, Geometry Nodes, Compositon Nodes)
+- Animation with keyframes
+- Geometry Nodes 1
+- Asset management

+**Day 2 – Geometry Nodes & Scientific Projects**
+- Geometry Nodes  2
+- Simulation zones (e.g. [wavefront animation](https://www.youtube.com/watch?v=0sVu0qpeUyg))
+- Project-based learning:
+  - Brownian motion with Molecular Nodes
+  - Microscopy data with simple 3D image-stacks
-Day 2: Geometry Nodes: object manipulation, simulation zones (e.g. wavefront animation https://www.youtube.com/watch?v=0sVu0qpeUyg ), and project-based learning (e.g. Brownian motion with Molecular Nodes, microscopy nodes with a simple stack).
-Simple data pipeline project via notebook.
-E.g. Python simulation of Black Body radiation connected to Blender.
+  - Simple data pipeline via Jupyter Notebook (E.g. Python simulation of Black Body radiation connected to Blender)

+---

-Course Objectives
+## Course Objectives

-Become familiar with the Blender interface
+- Get comfortable with the Blender interface
+- Understand the principles of node-based workflows (shading, geometry nodes, and compositing)
-Learn how to use scientific extensions to create renderings and animations Learn how to interface Blender with interactive computing (Jupyter) Target group
+- Learn to use scientific extensions for creating renderings and animations
+- Understand how to interface Blender with interactive computing (e.g. Jupyter)

+---

+## Target Group

-Students and Staff of UniBe.
+Students and staff of the University of Bern (UniBe)

+---

-Prerequisites
+## Prerequisites

-Participants must bring own laptops
+- Participants must bring their own laptops
-No specific knowledge is required.
-However, for the second day, some experience with Python is of benefit.
+- No prior experience required
+- Some Python experience is helpful for Day 2

+---

-Methods
+## Methods

-Combination of demonstrations and hands-on exercises- Certificate
+A mix of demonstrations and hands-on exercises

+---

+##  Certificate

 A certificate will be delivered to participants who have attended the whole training.

+---

-Coaches
+##  Coaches

+**Jan-Hendrik Müller**
 Jan-Hendrik Müller is a Data Visualization Developer.
 He creates interactive tools that connect data science with visual storytelling.